rmangi/ReliableClojureStormSpout/README.md

-# test_spout
+# A Reliable Spout in Clojure

 An example of how to do write reliable spouts in storm with clojure.
 This takes the default scaffolding provided by https://github.com/travis/lein-storm-project-template and uses it to make a fully reliable (acks come back to the spout) topology.

 Having just started playing with both clojure and storm I thought this might be useful for some.
-It's also an example of a fully functionaly storm topology that you can play with
+It's also an example of a fully functionaly storm topology that you can play with.
+I was having issues getting my more complex topology to ack and decided to try from a simple example.

 ## Usage